 Barn Quilt Trail Makes for a Great Day!!

-When I first started writing the blogs for the lodge last year, I had learned that Calhoun County had several barns with barn quilts on them.
+When I first started writing the blogs for the lodge, I had learned that Calhoun County had several barns with barn quilts on them.
 What I didn’t know is exactly how many barn quilts there actually were!
 The information that I obtained indicated that there are a total of 82 quilt blocks located on barns and businesses throughout Calhoun County.
-So Mom and I headed out after breakfast for our very own barn quilt tour.
+So, Mom and I headed out after breakfast for our very own barn quilt tour.

 Before getting in the car for our day in the country, I found some history and a map indicating the approximate location of each barn quilt in the Barn Quilt Project online.
 The information included pictures of several barn quilts along with a Calhoun County map and a list of the participating family farms and businesses.
 The list also included the longitude and latitude coordinates of each location in case you wanted to let your GPS map out your driving directions.
 Mom and I opted for the old-fashioned method of using the map and our good old sense of direction and I have to say that we did pretty well on our self-guided tour!